Painful intelligence: What AI can tell us about human suffering

 \section{Speeding up the training}

 Unfortunately, such meditation training is still rather slow, even if it improves on simple contemplation.
-In fact, slowness of training is a ubiquitous problem with neural networks, as already pointed out in Chapter~\ref{ml.ch}.
-Even though with mindfulness meditation, we have a new source of more direct and natural data for learning, the neural networks still need large amounts of input data, and a lot of meditation practice is needed.
+In fact, slowness of training is a ubiquitous problem with neural networks due to the incremental nature of their learning, as already pointed out in Chapter~\ref{ml.ch}.
+Even though in mindfulness meditation, we have a new source of more direct and natural data for learning, neural networks still need large amounts of input data, and a lot of meditation practice is needed.
 Fortunately, the amount of training and effort required can be further reduced by further techniques.